The research master affiliated with the Computer Science Department of

 of each year).

-agreement with computer science department of ENS Cachan.
+agreement with the computer science department of ENS Paris-Saclay.

-Questions regarding the plan of studies at the MPRI should be sent by
+Questions regarding the plan of studies in the M1 Jacques Herbrand should be sent by

 scholarship [at] dptinfo.ens-cachan.fr.

-- A letter of recommendation from a teacher willing to attest that you
+- At least one letter of recommendation from a teacher willing to attest that you

-possess the abilities and skills necessary to take the MPRI programme and
+possess the abilities and skills necessary to take the M1 Jacques Herbrand programme and

 in which said teacher justifies his or her standpoint.

-- Honours, marks, and ranks for each year of studies.
+- Honours, grades, and ranks for each year of studies.

 - A detailed description of your last two years of studies including

-syllabus, length (in hours) and mark obtained for each module.
+syllabus, length (in hours) and grade obtained for each module.
 You may

 also describe any other higher education.